elron/svelte-animated-headline/README.md

   | slide | `number` | Duration of the slide effect (this occurs while the text is hidden) | 200
   | y | `number` | The fly effect.
 Set it as 0 if you want only the fade effect.
 (Can be negative as well) | 6 |

+> ### Note / Warning
+> Each text will be shown as a single-line.
+No line break support.

 ## Examples

 ```html